Sun City PRIDES, Inc.

 The PRIDES certainly live up to their motto of “Keeping Sun City Beautiful.”
-The non-profit corporation was organized in 1980 when the Del Webb Corporation turned over to Maricopa County the responsibility of maintaining Sun City’s streets, medians and parkways.
+The non-profit corporation was organized in 1980 when the Del Webb Corporation turned over the responsibility of maintaining Sun City’s streets, medians and parkways to Maricopa County.

 For over three decades the PRIDES have been extraordinarily successful in achieving their dual purpose of maintaining the beauty of Sun City while lessening the financial burden on government.
 Maricopa County officials estimate that the 62,000 hours of volunteer work performed each year by the PRIDES has a value of more than $500,000 annually.

-The PRIDES depend on donations from citizens, clubs and businesses to provide funds for tools, bubblers and timer supplies, fertilizer and tree and shrub replace
+The PRIDES depend on donations from citizens, clubs and businesses to provide funds for tools, bubblers and timer supplies, fertilizer and tree and shrub replacements.

 Maricopa County supplies safety vests, plastic trash bags, paint for trees, herbicides and other material and supplies.